Should you buy a home with termite damage?

 Once you get the inspection reports back from the professionals, you’ll need to decide whether to proceed with the purchase.
 Even if the damage is minimal, never assume you’re 100 percent in the clear once the home is treated.

-“Make sure you discuss the risks with proceeding (with the sale) and have a reserve fund available to address any concerns that arise after the purchase,” Ramsey says.
-He recommends that homebuyers work with a pest management professional to decide on the best ongoing treatment plan.
-Also, you might want to look into what your homeowners insurance policy will and won’t cover when it comes to termite damage and consider specialty coverage, if necessary.
+“Make sure you discuss the risks of proceeding with the purchase and have a reserve fund available to address any concerns that arise afterward,” Ramsey says.
+He recommends that homebuyers work with a pest-management professional to decide on the best ongoing treatment plan.
+Also, it couldn’t hurt to look into what your homeowners insurance policy will and won’t cover when it comes to termite damage and consider specialty coverage, if necessary.

 Negotiate termite damage repairs

-One way to protect yourelf from the start is to include a home inspection contingency, which gives you a way out of the purchase contract without penalty if the inspection report uncovers major problems, says Ron Humes, a registered builder and principal broker at HomeSelect Realty in Lexington, Kentucky.
+One way to protect yourself from the start is to include a home inspection contingency, which gives you a way out of the purchase contract without penalty if the inspection report uncovers major problems, says Ron Humes, a registered builder and principal broker at HomeSelect Realty in Lexington, Kentucky.

-The costs for termite treatment depend on how extensive the infestation is and how much damage was caused.
-Significant termite infestation treatment can set you back $1,200 to $2,500 or more, depending on the size of the house, according to HomeAdvisor.
+The costs for treatment depend on how extensive the infestation is and how much damage has been caused.
+Significant termite infestation treatment can set you back $228 to $956 or more, depending on the size of the house, according to HomeAdvisor.
 Structural repair costs will vary widely depending on location and the contractor’s experience, but expect to shell out a few thousand dollars or more if extensive repairs are needed.

 If the seller isn’t willing to make repairs, then you can either walk away from the sale (with a contingency) or negotiate further.
-This can include getting quotes from licensed contractors and request that the seller provide the amount as a cash credit that can be applied towards your closing costs.
+This can include getting quotes from licensed contractors and requesting that the seller provide the amount as a cash credit that can be applied toward your closing costs.

 Buying a house with termite damage doesn’t need to be a deal-breaker, but it can take extra time and effort, so make sure you’re ready to roll your sleeves up.
 Sure, it might be burdensome to get more home inspections or negotiate with a seller.
 However, the up-front costs and hassle pale in comparison to the debacle you could face later if termites continue to ravage your dream home.